Art-Sells/Arells/README.md

 Bear markets erase lots of intrinsic value from investments.

 ### Solution:
-A ledger that portrays how investments would look if no bear markets existed.
+A ledger that shows how investments would look if bear markets never existed.

 Powered by **[Vavity](https://github.com/Art-Sells/Vavity)**
 _______________________________________________________________________